 Relationships can breakdown for a number of reasons, and typically involve either divorce, judicial separation or the dissolution of a civil partnership.
 We can help guide you through the most appropriate course of action for your circumstances.

 We have provided a summary of each of the three types of formal separation below.
-For more detailed information, or to find out how we can support you during this difficult time, please download the relevant factsheet or contact us directly.
+For more detailed information, or to find out how we can support you during this difficult time, please contact us directly.

 Anyone who has been married for over one year, and is ‘domiciled’ or resident in England or Wales for the preceding year, can commence divorce proceedings where there is an ‘irretrievable breakdown of the marriage’.
 This must be proved through one of the following facts:

 - Adultery of the spouse (not applicable in civil partnerships)

 - Unreasonable behaviour of the spouse

 - Two years separation with the consent of the spouse (parties have not lived together for two years before filing the petition)

 - Five years separation (parties have not lived together for two years before filing the petition)

 - Desertion by your spouse for a period of at least two years.